 6. The Sutton Hoo ship burial took a lot of effort.

 Historians have noted the enormous amount of labor it would have required to provide a grand ship burial such as Sutton Hoo’s.
-Numerous people would help drag the ship uphill from the nearby River Deben.
-Then, they would dig a huge trench and place the ship in it, and cut down trees to build the burial chamber.
-Finally, the ship and burial chamber would be covered over with an earthen mound.
-The final result would be a tall monument in Suffolk’s flat terrain that would be visible from miles around.
+Numerous people would have helped drag the ship uphill from the nearby River Deben.
+Then, they would have dug a huge trench and placed the ship in it, and cut down trees to build the burial chamber.
+Finally, the ship and burial chamber would have been covered over with an earthen mound.
+The final result, still visible in the 20th century, was a tall monument in Suffolk’s flat terrain.
 Ship burials in England are extremely rare, so it was clear that this burial must have represented someone of great importance.

 7. The treasures found inside the Sutton Hoo ship burial came from all over the globe.